 - 2 tbsp golden caster sugar

 - 3 tbsp sugar

-- 1 tablespoon of butter shavings and sugar to scatter over
+- 1 tbsp butter shavings and sugar to scatter over

-- Place the raisins in a bowl and pour over the rum, 1 teaspoon ground cinnamon, sugar and leave to stand for approximately 15 minutes.
+- Place the raisins in a bowl and pour over the rum, 1 teaspoon of ground cinnamon and sugar and leave to stand for approximately 15 minutes.

 - Separate the eggs and place the yolks in a mixing bowl.
 Pour in the milk, flavour with some grated lemon rind and sugar, and add the flour.
 Mix to form a smooth dough.